 My second piece of advice would be to return to the reason you want to reduce your waste.
 Allow that reason to motivate your journey!
 Initially, I had climate change and protecting our beautiful ocean and incredible marine life in mind, but as the year went by, I also started to learn more about the negative impact our waste has on other people, and about the people who are behind the positive environmental initiatives being made in my city and globally.
 There are so many opportunities to solve social and environmental problems at the same time.
 For example, Quest Food Exchange in BC recovers surplus grocery store food and provides it at a discount to those who have financial difficulty.
 This both prevents food waste and helps feed hungry stomachs.

 Finally, I would say: don’t lose hope!
 There’s a lot of climate despair in our media these days.
 While it’s important to understand what’s happening to our planet, we can’t shut down and stop trying to find solutions because we feel as if we can’t change our trajectories.
-You are powerful, can create positive impact, and can make a difference in this world.
 I think if we work together to reduce our waste and support members of our community who are disadvantaged, we have an absolutely bright future ahead of us.

 Feeling inspired?
 To learn more about reducing your waste, check out these zero waste tips from our office.
 We’d love to hear your own tips – connect with us on Facebook, Twitter and Instagram.